-- 1. Reference the conceptual drainage design proposed in the preliminary stormwater site plan. - 2.
-Identify revisions to the conceptual drainage design contained in the preliminary stormwater site plan. - 3.
-Identify the criteria used to complete the analyses and their sources. - 4.
-Identify and discuss initial conditions, including stream base flows, beginning water surface elevations, hydraulic or energy grade lines, beginning storage elevations, and other data or assumptions used to complete the analyses of initial conditions.
-Reference the sources of information. - 5.
-Describe any assumptions used to complete the analyses. - 6.
-Complete a detailed hydraulic analysis of all proposed collection and conveyance system elements and existing collection and conveyance elements, including outfall structures and outlet protection, which influence the design or are affected by the proposal.
-Compute and tabulate the following: - a.
-Identify design flows and velocities and conveyance element capacities for all conveyance elements within the development. - b.
+1. Reference the conceptual drainage design proposed in the preliminary stormwater site plan.

+2. Identify revisions to the conceptual drainage design contained in the preliminary stormwater site plan.

+3. Identify the criteria used to complete the analyses and their sources.

+4. Identify and discuss initial conditions, including stream base flows, beginning water surface elevations, hydraulic or energy grade lines, beginning storage elevations, and other data or assumptions used to complete the analyses of initial conditions.
+Reference the sources of information.

+5. Describe any assumptions used to complete the analyses.

+6. Complete a detailed hydraulic analysis of all proposed collection and conveyance system elements and existing collection and conveyance elements, including outfall structures and outlet protection, which influence the design or are affected by the proposal.
+Compute and tabulate the following:

+a.
+Identify design flows and velocities and conveyance element capacities for all conveyance elements within the development.

+b.
 Identify the 10-year recurrence interval stage for detention facility outfalls.
-Provide stage-frequency documentation from WWHM. - c.
-Compute existing 100-year floodplain elevations and lateral limits for all channels, and verify no net loss of conveyance or storage capacity from development. - d.
-Reference conveyance system elements to labeled points shown on the site location map or development plan. - e.
+Provide stage-frequency documentation from WWHM.

+c.
+Compute existing 100-year floodplain elevations and lateral limits for all channels, and verify no net loss of conveyance or storage capacity from development.

+d.
+Reference conveyance system elements to labeled points shown on the site location map or development plan.

+e.
 Verify the capacity of each conveyance system element to convey design flow and discharge at non-erosive velocities.
-Verify the capacity of the on-site conveyance system to convey design flows that result from ultimate build-out of upstream areas. - f.
+Verify the capacity of the on-site conveyance system to convey design flows that result from ultimate build-out of upstream areas.

+f.
 Include and reference all hydraulic computations, equations, pipe flow tables, flow profile computations, charts, nomographs, detail drawings, and other tabular or graphic aids used to design and confirm the performance of conveyance systems.

-- g.
-Summarize the results of system analyses, and describe how the proposed design meets the requirements. - 7.
-Identify existing BMPs or stormwater facilities that may discharge to the project site.
-Discuss how the proposed development will maintain function and access to all existing facilities.
+g.
+Summarize the results of system analyses, and describe how the proposed design meets the requirements.